mariahcoleno/ImageAnnotationToolV2/EmotionIntentAnnotator/README.md

 ### Run the Tool (Both Options):
 1. `python3 src/setup_db.py` to initialize the database.
 2. `python3 -m src.annotate_emotions` to open a GUI to:
-    1. Upload Text:
+    1. Upload and Edit Text:
        - Click "Upload Text", select a .txt file (e.g., data/sample_text.txt), and click "Open".
        - Text is segmented into sentences (e.g., "I'm thrilled about this project!
 Just kidding, it's overwhelming." -> two segments).
+       - Manually edit segmens (as desired).
     2. Annotate:
        - View each sentence in the GUI.
        - Click "Suggest Labels" for AI-predicted emotions.
-       - Select emotion and intent from dropdowns.
+       - Select Emotion and Intent from dropdowns.
        - Click "Save Annotation" to store in the database.
     3. Manage Annotations:
        - Use "Undo" to revert the last annotation.